genomicsclass/leanpub/manuscript/introduction.md

 ## What Does This Book Cover?

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course1/introduction.Rmd](https://github.com/genomicsclass/labs/tree/master/course1/introduction.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/introduction.Rmd).

 This book will cover several of the statistical concepts and data analytic skills needed to succeed in data-driven life science research.
 We go from relatively basic concepts related to computed p-values to advanced topics related to analyzing high-throughput data.